Koby1997/CuttlefishLights/README.md

 **SENSITIVITY PROBLEM :**

 Another important thing to know is that when you change the volume on your computer or phone or whatever is outputting music, this will change the amplitude of the bands that are read from the spectrum.
 However, if you change the volume on your speaker, it will not change the amplitude of the bands.
 I wanted to find a way to not have the volume affect the lights but this was the best I could get, so just keep that in mind.
 This sensitivity issue has an effect on almost every behavior so I am definitely trying to find a way to solve it.
 After going through some test I found out that the amplitude of the bands and the volume of the music is not connected linearly.
 Also, the lower bass bands do not get amplified as much as the higher bands when the music is turned up.
 It is close to linear though, so I think that will help find a solution.

 Important: Throughout testing this, I have played music from my computer.
 After some test, the sensitivity issue also affects music coming from a phone.
 The phone output is not as high as the computers.
 Hopefully after fixing the sensitivity issue, this will not matter.

+Update: I have worked on the sensitivity problem and I belive I have found a fix.
+I don't want to delete this yet until I know I am happy with the result.
 ________________________________________________________________________________________